Chestatee: Our Forgotten Corner of Forsyth County

 The history of the Cherokees who lived on the very land where our homes are today is sadly erased, except for that wonderful place on the Google Map named “Chestatee” and just to the east Chestatee Elementary School.

-Chestatee is where two main roads converge: Jot ‘Em Down Road and Keith Bridge Road.
-Chestatee once boasted a U.S. Post Office, a hub of community life in the late 19th and early 20th centuries.
-However, the post office closed in 1904, and mailing addresses to the west of Chestatee were thereafter served by Cumming post office, 13 miles to the southwest, and addresses east of Chestatee served by the Gainesville post office, so eastside residents must say they live in Gainesville, not Cumming, even though they actually live in Forsyth County.
+When the Chestatee post office closed in 1904, all mailing addresses to the west of Chestatee were thereafter served a rural carrier operating from the Cumming post office, 13 miles to the southwest.
+Oddly, addresses east of Chestatee are served by the Gainesville post office, so eastside residents must say they live in Gainesville, not Cumming, even though they actually live in Forsyth County!

-Jot ‘Em Down road may be a nod to the popular radio show, Lum and Abner, that ran from the 1930s to the 1950s.
+Jot ‘Em Down road is a nod to the popular radio show, Lum and Abner, that ran from the 1930s to the 1950s.
 It was a comedy centered around the lives of two bumbling but lovable characters, Lum and Abner, who owned and operated the Jot ‘Em Down Store in the fictional town of Pine Ridge, Arkansas.

 The Jot ‘Em Down Store was more than just a place of business; it was the heart of the show.
 It was where Lum and Abner would engage in their humorous antics, interact with the colorful characters of Pine Ridge, and dispense their own brand of homespun wisdom.